anonthertab/anonthertab/README.md

 •

-pelase int or just sit with me if you want company! i usually sit alone because i dont know how to talk to people. by chance i am not sitting alone, still dont be shy! i dont bite, probably.
+please freely int or just sit with me if you want company! i usually sit alone because i dont know how to talk to people. by chance i am not sitting alone, still dont be shy! i dont bite, probably.

 •